Jim Angle: Personal life

 Angle was married to Patrice Pisinski until her death from pancreatic cancer in 2021.
 She was the director of the Office of Technology Advancement and Outreach at the United States Department of Energy, and they first met in 2006 after the sudden death of her first husband.
-He was stepfather to her two children: Spencer and Chris Pisinski.
+He was stepfather to her two children.

-Angle died on February 9, 2022, at his home in Arlington, Virginia.
-He was 75; the cause of death was not announced.
+Angle died on February 9, 2022, aged 75, at his home in Arlington, Virginia.